awwaiid/thelackthereof/content/Linux on the Lenovo 3000 v100.md

 ## Wireless
 This one uses an Atheros chipset, unlike all of the other v100's up to this point.

 MadWifi now works with this card, as per http://madwifi.org/ticket/1001.
-I got it working by simply grabbing the [http://svn.madwifi.org/branches/madwifi-hal-0.9.30.13/ madwifi-hal-0.9.30.13] svn with a straigt make && make install.
+I got it working by simply grabbing the [http://svn.madwifi.org/branches/madwifi-hal-0.9.30.13/ madwifi-hal-0.9.30.13] svn with a straight make && make install.

 Previously: